 Government Regulations and Norms

 Some of the government policies fueling the demand for electric three-wheelers in the country are National Electric Mobility Mission Plan (NEMMP 2020), National Urban Transport Policy (NUTP), FAME I & FAME II, Draft Delhi EV policy 2018, Karnataka Electric Vehicle and Energy Storage Policy 2017, Maharashtra Electric Vehicle Policy 2018, and Telangana Draft Electric Vehicle Policy 2017, among others.

-Government announced an outlay of Rs.
-10,000 crores for Phase 2 of the FAME scheme.
-Target is to boost electric mobility and increase the number of electric vehicles in commercial fleets.
-Additionally, Government incentivizes the purchase of 500,000 three-wheelers with an outlay of ₹2,500 crores, with added incentives for manufacturers.
-The purchase of 7,090 electric buses with an outlay of ₹3,545 crores, 20,000 hybrids with ₹26 crores, and 35,000 four-wheelers with ₹525 crores will also be supported.
+The government announced an outlay of INR 10,000 crores for Phase 2 of the FAME scheme.
+The target is to boost electric mobility and increase the number of electric vehicles in commercial fleets.
+Additionally, Government incentivizes the purchase of 500,000 three-wheelers with an outlay of INR 2,500 crores, with added incentives for manufacturers.
+The purchase of 7,090 electric buses with an outlay of INR 3,545 crores, 20,000 hybrids with INR 26 crores, and 35,000 four-wheelers with INR 525 crores will also be supported.

 Over the last decade, the low-speed, the India electric three-wheeler market has grown rapidly with more than 600 registered market players currently in the segment.
 Moreover, this rapid growth is largely attributed to non-incorporated small suppliers and is known as the unorganized sector in India.